electrikmilk/cherri/CONTRIBUTING.md

 - Commits and changes should be one-to-one, as in, every commit should correlate to a major change in your submission.
   However, don't make commits for every little thing.
 Most minor pull requests can contain only one commit.
 - Wrap commit messages at 72 characters.
+- No periods at the end of commit message titles.
+- Only capitalize the first word of a commit message title.
 - Add your copyright to the top of files you have changed or added in the same style as the rest of the project if you would like.